Cooparr/CoordinatorExample/README.md

-# iOS Coordinator Pattern Example with Tab Bar
+# iOS Coordinator Pattern Example

 A comprehensive iOS project demonstrating the **Coordinator Pattern** for navigation management in UIKit apps, including tab bar integration and child coordinators.